Teen accused of shooting tourist in Times Square and firing at officer arrested after search

 Police said they spoke to hundreds of people and obtained strong surveillance photos of the alleged shooter leading up to his arrest Friday afternoon.

-In an interview with NBC, the tourist, Tatiele Ribeiro Lemos, recalled the "scary moment" that she realized she had been shot.
+In an interview with NBC, the tourist, Tatiele Ribeiro Lemos, recalled the "scary moment" when she realized she had been shot.

 “I started checking myself then looked at my leg and saw blood dripping down, but I was able to stay calm,” she said in Portuguese.
 “I believe this was just an unfortunate incident, it could have happened anywhere in the world.”